ke177409/Kara-Evans/Projects/Customer-Purchase-Analysis.md

 </p>

 * Incorporate additonal measures to determine customer loyalty status such as average price and length of membership.

+## The Learning Experience
+Learning a new programming language and applying it was a big learning curve during this project.
+I researched troubleshooting methods and consulted my mentor to understand how Python works in order to achieve my desired results.
+Researching Matplotlib and Seaborn libraries to understand their syntaxes helped to modify my visualizations.
+Writing neat and well-documented Python scripts, creating new variables, and generating visuals became easier over time as I continued to practice and learned how to resolve the errors in my code.

 ## Datasets
 * **The Instacart Online Grocery Shopping Dataset 2017** [Data set].
 Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle.